 My grandfather’s postcards were, quite literally, visual invitations that would help people share their stories.
 Today, I create imagery that invites the people and brands I collaborate with to do the same.

-Fully skilled in shooting film and digital.
+Skilled in shooting on both film and digital.